taikiy/kernel/doc/real_mode_development.md

 > sudo dd if=./boot.bin of=/dev/disk6
 ```

-5. Unplug the stick, plug it into a PC, boot!
+5. Unplug the stick, plug it into a PC, and boot!

 ---